infracost/infracost-atlantis/examples/append-to-atlantis-comments/README.md

     ```
 4. Restart the Atlantis application with the new environment vars and config
 5. Send a pull request to change something in the Terraform code, the Infracost output should be added to your Atlantis comment.
+6. Follow [the docs](https://www.infracost.io/usage-file) if you'd also like to show cost for of usage-based resources such as AWS Lambda or S3.
+The usage for these resources are fetched from CloudWatch/cloud APIs and used to calculate an estimate.